-Praying for the sick Testimony

-Young people Sunday school, etc.

-No definite order can be stated just how to arrange these services, for the need will vary from community to community, and from country to country.
+Bible teaching Prayer services Praying for the sick Young people Evangelism Tarrying for the Holy Ghost Testimony Sunday school These services cannot be arranged in any definite order, for the need will vary from community to community, and from country to country.
 In many churches there is no longer a morning service on Sunday.
 However, where there is a Sunday morning service, this is usually set apart for the saints.
 It should be the one service in the week above all others when the saints feel free to exercise themselves in the Lord.
 It is a time of worship and spiritual manifestation.
 However, this is not always the case.
 Sometimes there are more unsaved attending the morning service than the evening service.
 The pastor has to be guided accordingly.

 The Sunday evening service should be set apart for evangelistic effort and the winning of souls.
-The mid-week services may be given over to prayer, Bible study, young people, etc.
+The midweek services may be given over to prayer, Bible study, young people, and so on.